JonssonJohanna/useless-website/README.md

 INSERT MANDATORY GIF

-# Project Title
+# BREAK OUT GAME

 Text about the project.
 This would also be a great place to link the game on Netlify.

 # Installation

-Add the installation instructions.
+Here is the link http://eggie.love/fun-game/

 # Code Review